 The Surfer algorithm implements Franke and Nielson's (1980) Modified Quadratic Shepard's Method with a full sector search as described in Renka (1988).
 (Surfer 6 was based upon Franke and Nielson, not Renka.)

-In the Grid Data dialog, specify Modified Shepard's Method as the Gridding Method and click the Advanced Options button to open the Shepard's Method Advanced Options dialog.
+In the Grid Data dialog, specify Modified Shepard's Method as the Gridding Method and click the Advanced Options button to open the Grid Data Modified Shepard's Method Options dialog.

 You can assign a smoothing parameter to the gridding operation.
 The Smoothing Factor parameter allows Modified Shepard's Method to operate as a smoothing interpolator.
 Greater smoothing occurs as you increase the value of the smoothing parameter.
 In general, values between zero and one are most reasonable.